-Faculty use the College's normal procedures for incurring costs and expenditures.
-Faculty members spend against the approved sponsor budget.
+Faculty will follow all of the College's normal procedures for incurring costs and expenditures.
+Grant expenses not submitted through purchasing must be submitted using a GRANT ACCOUNTS PAYABLE VOUCHER and submitted to Harkins Hall 410.
+Faculty members spend against the approved sponsor budget loaded into BANNER/CyberFriar.
 All expenses must be incurred within the period of the grant award.
 Pre-award expenses are not customarily allowable without written sponsor approval.